 WHY WE LOVE IT: This sauce is like our favorite black t-shirt: it goes with everything.
 And the very best part?
 You probably have all of the ingredients lurking in your pantry already. —The Editors

-dried peppers of your choice, but I like Spanish ńoras* or cascabels
+dried peppers of your choice, but I like Spanish ?oras* or cascabels

-*Note: you can find ńoras online through La Española, but whatever dried pepper you use, please take note of the Scoville units.
+*Note: you can find ?oras online through La Española, but whatever dried pepper you use, please take note of the Scoville units.
 This is not a super-hot sauce.
 Peruvian dried peppers are just way too hot for this.
 The background character to romesco is almost floral.